 Bill Hartwick graduated with honor in 1948 with a Bachelor of Science degree in Mechanical Engineering.
 While a student at Michigan Tech he was elected a member of Tau Beta Pi and played varsity football.
 After completing the required thesis, Bill received a professional degree of Mechanical Engineer from Tech in 1955.
 His entire professional career was devoted to the technology of heavy, continuous duty, reciprocating gas compressors.

-Bill began his career at Cooper Industries where his work included research and development, design, application and performance analysis.
-In 1978 he joined Anglo Compression as Manager of Consulting Services.
-He pioneered the development . . .
+Bill began his career at Cooper Industries where his work . . .

 Kathy earned a BS degree in Computer Science from Michigan Tech in 1984.
 Kathy began her career as a software developer with internships at General Motors and the Sperry Corporation.
 Upon graduation she worked for Hewlett Packard in Colorado.
 As a product manager she led the marketing effort to bring HP’s first low-end color workstation to market.
 In 1991 Kathy co-founded Colorado Spectrum which specialized in aviation-related PC computing for gaming enthusiasts.
 As the worldwide sales manager, she established distribution channels in North America, Europe, and Asia.
 In 1995 Kathy returned to HP.
 Since then she has held various roles in business planning, operations management, and channel management.
 She is currently a Business Strategy Manager where she leads the Partner Web Enablement team within HP’s software and solutions business.